RatJuggler/my-production-docker-build/README.md

 Each of the projects has had a docker build added to it, and I am using a build script to test how the images might be created before looking at the CI/CD process proper:

-    ./build.sh
+    $ ./build.sh -h
+    My Docker Image Builder

+    Usage: build [-h] [-i DOCKER_ID] [-m] [-r DOCKER_REGISTRY] [-t IMAGE_TAG]

+    Options:
+      -h                  display this help and exit
+      -i DOCKER_ID        set the docker id (repository) to use -m                  set the image tag according to the local architecture, overrides '-t'
+      -r DOCKER_REGISTRY  set the docker registry to use, does NOT default to 'docker.io'
+      -t IMAGE_TAG        set the image tag to use, defaults to 'latest', overridden by '-m'

 The script clones only the minimum source code required (no history) for each project and then uses the projects compose file to create the images for that project.
-Options are available to set the registry, docker id (repository) and tag for the generated images.
-If a registry and repository are set the script will attempt to push the images to that repository.
-It will not default the registry to Docker Hub you have to explicitly set it:
+Options are available to set the registry, docker id (repository) and tag for the generated images, with an additional multi-architecture option to set the image tag according to the local architecture.
+If a registry and repository are set the script will attempt to push the images to that registry.
+It will not default the registry to Docker Hub, you have to explicitly set it:

     ./build.sh -r docker.io -i johnchase

 Note: Environment variables must be exported for use in the compose file but can be injected directly into the build files via the build-arg option.

-After the images are built everything is then tied together in this project, with a docker-compose file to orchestrate the containers.
+After the images are built, everything is then tied together in this project with a docker-compose file to orchestrate the containers.
 This file also includes an additional ingress proxy image to route requests to project's that serve content on request
 (websites basically).
 The base file creates this image without any SSL security and without the *upgrade-insecure-requests* CSP setting to make testing the full environment easier.
 An override file is then available for the live environment which creates the